Top 7 Iconic Landmarks

 Kejimkujik National Park and National Historic Site

-The heart of our region and the centre of the UNESCO Southwest Nova Biosphere Reserve, Kejimkujik National Park and National Historic Site abounds with untamed natural beauty, wildlife, and rich Mi’kmaw history.
+The heart of our region and the centre of the UNESCO Southwest Nova Biosphere Reserve, Kejimkujik National Park and National Historic Site abound with untamed natural beauty, wildlife, and rich Mi’kmaw history.
 Please note, for 2020 camping is limited due to renovations, but the Park remains open.
 Just outside Liverpool you’ll also discover Kejimkujik National Park Seaside with sand dunes and secluded beaches.
 Visit their official site here for all the details.

 Once you’ve had a chance to visit these Top 7 Iconic Landmarks – be sure to check out more of the amazing things there are to See and Do here on Nova Scotia’s South Shore.